apache/flink/docs/streaming_guide.md

 #### Kafka Source
 A class providing an interface for receiving data from Kafka.

-The followings have to be provided for the `KafkaSource(..)` constructor in order:
+The followings have to be provided for the `KafkaSource(…)` constructor in order:

 1. The hostname
 2. The group name